swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ### Left Sidebar

 The left sidebar contains a number of commonly-used tabs, such as a file browser, a list of running kernels and terminals, the command palette, and a list of open tabs in the main work area.
+A screenshot of the default Left Side Bar is provided below.

 ![JupyterLab Left Side Bar](../fig/0_jupyterlab_left_side_bar.png)